daormar/debasher/rtdocs/source/getstart.rst

 ===============

-Installing DeBasher and use it to implement a simple program is very easy as it is show below.
+Installing DeBasher and use it to implement a simple program is very easy as it is shown below.

 .. _installation: